flashbots/pm/guides/miner-onboarding.md

 1. Fill out this [form](https://forms.gle/78JS52d22dwrgabi6) to indicate your interest in participating in the Alpha and be added to the MEV-relay miner whitelist.
 2. You will receive an onboarding email from Flashbots to help [set up](https://github.com/flashbots/mev-geth/blob/master/README.md#quick-start) your MEV-geth node and protect it with a [reverse proxy](https://github.com/flashbots/mev-proxy).
+3. To start receiving flashbots bundles from users, the miner needs to set a [reverse proxy](https://github.com/flashbots/mev-proxy) to open their `eth_sendBundle` rpc and request to be whitelisted on the Flashbots hosted gateway called [MEV-relay](https://github.com/flashbots/mev-relay-js).
+MEV-relay is needed during the alpha to aggregate bundle requests from all users, prevent spam and DOS attacks on participating miner(s)/mining pool(s), and collect necessary system health metrics.
-3. Respond to Flashbots' email with your MEV-geth node endpoint to be added to the MEV-relay gateway.
+4. Respond to Flashbots' email with your MEV-geth node endpoint to be added to the MEV-relay gateway.
-4. After receiving a confirmation email that your MEV-geth node's endpoint has been added to the relay, you will immediately start receiving Flashbots transaction bundles with associated MEV revenue paid to you.
+5. After receiving a confirmation email that your MEV-geth node's endpoint has been added to the relay, you will immediately start receiving Flashbots transaction bundles with associated MEV revenue paid to you.

 Here are the resources currently available to help you setup MEV-geth:
 - MEV-geth repo: https://github.com/flashbots/mev-geth